-With respect to residential loans that are secured by 1-4 family residences and are generally owner occupied, the Corporation generally establishes a maximum loan-to-value ratio and requires PMI if that ratio is exceeded.
+With respect to residential loans that are secured by 1-4 family residences and are generally owner occupied, the Corporation generally establishes a maximum loan-to-value ratio and requires private mortgage insurance if that ratio is exceeded.
 Home equity loans are typically secured by a subordinate interest in 1-4 family residences, and consumer loans are secured by consumer assets such as automobiles or recreational vehicles.
 Some consumer loans are unsecured such as small installment loans and certain lines of credit.
 Repayment of these loans is primarily dependent on the personal income and credit rating of the borrowers, which can be impacted by economic conditions in their market areas such as unemployment levels.
 Repayment can also be impacted by changes in property values on residential properties.
 Risk is mitigated by the fact that the loans are of smaller individual amounts and spread over a large number of borrowers.

-The following table summarizes changes in the allowance for loan losses by loan segment for the year ended December 31, 2011:
+The following table summarizes changes in the allowance for loan losses by loan segment for the twelve months ended December 31, 2012, December 31, 2011 and December 31, 2010.